mmseng/AislingMatHelper/README.md

   - To facilitate this, a new important variable was added (`GameVersion`).
 - Tested timings and updated so that the default timings work in both Horizons and Odyssey (based on my testing with a decent computer).
 - Simplified and de-duplicated some logic by making use of functions and subroutines.
 - Added AssumeFirstDeliveryOption variable and documentation.
-See <a href='#assumefirstdeliveryoption'>AssumeFirstDeliveryOption</a> for details.
+See <a href='#assumefirstdeliveryoption'>AssumeFirstDeliveryOption</a>.

 ### v1.0 (pre-2021-12-05)
 - Changes were not tracked before v1.1.